Denito37/dictionary_dynamo/README.md

 - free dictionary API
 - Random word API
 - number trivia API
-- useless facts API

 **Features**
-- get definition & example of searched words
+- get the definition & an example of searched words in a sentence

 **Purpose**
-- After looking for Apis to use for a project I came across a few dictionary apis which sounded like a nice project to get more used to React & tailwind with.
-To make my dictionary more unique I looked for more APIis that could fit in a dictionary.
-I ended up picking APIs that gave intersting trivia as I felt it would inspire the user with more words they would want to search up & it is also fun to know more random facts.
+- After looking for Apis to use in a project I came across a few dictionary apis which sounded like a nice project to get more used to React & tailwind with.
+To make my dictionary site more unique I looked for more APIs that could fit in with a dictionary.
+I ended up picking APIs that gave intersting trivia as I felt it would inspire the user with more words to search up.